-5. The grave can be marked by a wooden plaque.
-There will be no long term visible markers but all graves will be discreetly recorded by the Arbory Trust so that their location can be determined exactly.
+5. The grave can be marked by a wooden plaque but all graves are recorded by the Arbory Trust so that their location can be determined exactly.
 A list of plaque makers is available on request.

 8. Each request for a refund is judged individually and is entirely at the discretion of the Trustees.
 Where a refund is approved, a proportion is retained and treated as a donation towards the objectives of the Trust to establish woodland burial grounds.